Download Catalog (PDF)

 16mm DVD

-A collection of 3 short films by photographer and filmmaker Abraham Ravett who merges interviews of family members with previously made films, animation, still photographs and archival footage to make highly personal statements on memory and the Holocaust.
+A collection of 3 short films by photographer and filmmaker Abraham Ravett who merges interviews of family members often with previously made films, animation, still photographs and archival footage to make highly personal statements on memory and the Holocaust.
 More

-Transnistria: The Hell
+Transnistria, The Hell

-Israel, 1996, 40 minutes, color/b&w
+Israel, 1996, 40 minutes, color/B&W

 Hebrew with English subtitles